garethcmurphy/kubernetes_at_dmsc/PITCHME.md

 ### Node-RED

 - Translate metadata from Kafka stream XML to catamel format (JSON)
-- can be used to add in extra data cleaning  or processing
+- Can be used to add in extra data cleaning  or processing

 ---